 A critical questioning of the very notions of 'values' and of 'shared public values' is an integral part of this line of research.
 Recognising the intersubjective nature of values, and the heterogeneity of political systems and discourses, research will reflect on whether, where and how shared values can be identified, and on the challenges and possible shortcomings of value-based approaches.
 While at the regional (e.g. European) level, there is some agreement on shared fundamental values, much less convergence can be observed at the global level.
-For instance, in ongoing discussions on AI governance under the aegis of UNESCO, states have agreed to seek a 'holistic, comprehensive, multicultural and evolving framework of interdependent values, principles and actions that can guide societies',73 but are facing lengthy and difficult negotiations on which 'values and principles' are to be included or not, and how to address 'tensions between these values and principles'.74
+For instance, in ongoing discussions on AI governance under the aegis of UNESCO, states have agreed to seek a 'holistic, comprehensive, multicultural and evolving framework of interdependent values, principles and actions that can guide societies',5 but are facing lengthy and difficult negotiations on which 'values and principles' are to be included or not, and how to address 'tensions between these values and principles'.6 and how notions of public interests relate to expressions of public values.
+Building on research on the notion of 'values' and 'shared public values', research under this heading touches upon the substantive aspect of public interests.

 This first line of research will thus seek to identify and balance relevant interests and values in the context of DTPS.
-It will explore how public interests and values are constructed and justified in the international discourse on the governance of technology, and how notions of public interests relate to expressions of public values.
-Building on research on the notion of 'values' and 'shared public values', research under this heading touches upon the substantive aspect of public interests.
+It will explore how public interests and values are constructed and justified in the international discourse on the governance of technology,

-(2) Exploring the adaptability, limits, and transformation of existing international law in the face of change and novelty, with DTPS as a case-study
+2. Exploring the adaptability, limits, and transformation of existing international law in the face of change and novelty, with DTPS as a case-study

 The second general line of research explores how international law addresses change, in particular technological change that is disruptive to international security.
-This is also a common theme to research on international regulation of technologies in general.
-Recurring questions include
+This is also a common theme to research on